xabierblanch/xbg-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Natural hazards monitoring
+- Environmental Monitoring
 - Digital photogrammetry
+- Machine Learning
-- Machine Learning and Deep Learning programming
+- Deep Learning
 - Geosensors computing

 # Education to show in About widget